Lochy2000/eventify-frontend/README.md

   - Ensured consistent behavior across browsers

 ## Deployment

-The frontend application is deployed on Heroku.
+The frontend application is deployed on Heroku, a cloud platform that enables developers to build, run, and operate applications entirely in the cloud.
 You can access the live application at [https://eventify-react-ff1e525f1dc0.herokuapp.com/](https://eventify-react-ff1e525f1dc0.herokuapp.com/).

+### Deployment Process

+#### Prerequisites
+- GitHub account connected to Heroku
+- Heroku CLI installed (optional, but helpful for troubleshooting)
+- Node.js and npm installed locally

+#### Preparing the Application for Deployment

+1. **Create Production Build**
+   - The application uses the following script in package.json to create a production build:
+     ```
+     "build": "CI=false react-scripts build"
+     ```
+   - Setting `CI=false` prevents the build from failing on warnings

+2. **Configure Server for Production**
+   - Created `server.js` in the root directory to serve the production build:
+     ```javascript
+     const express = require('express');
+     const path = require('path');
+     const app = express();
+     const PORT = process.env.PORT || 3000;

+     // Serve static files from the React build
+     app.use(express.static(path.join(__dirname, 'build')));

+     // All other requests get sent to the React app
+     app.get('*', (req, res) => {
+       res.sendFile(path.join(__dirname, 'build', 'index.html'));
+     });

+     app.listen(PORT, () => {
+       console.log(`Server is running on port ${PORT}`);
+     });
+     ```

+3. **Configure start script**
+   - Updated the `start` script in package.json to use the server in production:
+     ```
+     "start": "node server.js"
+     ```

+4. **Configure Necessary Files**
+   - Created `static.json` for routing configuration:
+     ```json
+     {
+       "root": "build/",
+       "routes": {
+         "/**": "index.html"
+       }
+     }
+     ```
+   - Added Node.js and npm versions to package.json:
+     ```json
+     "engines": {
+       "node": "16.x",
+       "npm": "8.x"
+     }
+     ```

+#### Deploying to Heroku

+1. **Create a Heroku Application**
+   - Logged in to Heroku Dashboard and created a new app named "eventify-react"
+   - Selected the appropriate region (Europe)

+2. **Connect to GitHub**
+   - In the Heroku Dashboard, went to the "Deploy" tab
+   - Selected GitHub as the deployment method
+   - Connected to the GitHub repository

+3. **Configure Environment Variables**
+   - In the "Settings" tab, added the following config vars:
+     - `REACT_APP_API_URL`: URL to the deployed backend API (https://eventify-back-d016873ba1b8.herokuapp.com/api)
+     - `REACT_APP_CLOUDINARY_CLOUD_NAME`: Cloudinary cloud name for image uploads

+4. **Deploy the Application**
+   - Enabled automatic deploys from the main branch
+   - Performed initial manual deploy by clicking "Deploy Branch"

+5. **Verify Deployment**
+   - Monitored the build logs for any errors
+   - Once deployment was complete, opened the app to verify it was working correctly
+   - Tested authentication, event creation, and other core features in the production environment

 ### Local Deployment

 1. Clone this repository:
    ```
    git clone https://github.com/yourusername/eventify-frontend.git
    ```

 2. Navigate to the project directory:
    ```
    cd eventify-frontend
    ```

 3. Install dependencies:
    ```
    npm install
    ```

 4. Create a `.env` file in the root directory with the following variables:
    ```
    REACT_APP_API_URL=http://localhost:8000/api
+   REACT_APP_CLOUDINARY_CLOUD_NAME=your_cloudinary_cloud_name
    ```

 5. Start the development server:
    ```
-   npm start
+   npm run dev
    ```

 6. The application should now be running on http://localhost:3000

-### Production Deployment
+### Deployment Updates
-The application is deployed to Heroku using the following steps:

-1. Create a new Heroku app
-2. Set up environment variables in Heroku:
-   - REACT_APP_API_URL: URL to the deployed backend API
+When making changes to the deployed application:

-3. Connect the GitHub repository to Heroku
+1. Push changes to the GitHub repository
+2. If automatic deploys are enabled, Heroku will automatically build and deploy the updated application
-4. Enable automatic deploys or manually deploy from main branch
+3. If not, manually deploy from the Heroku Dashboard
+4. Monitor the build logs for any errors
-5. Verify the deployment is working correctly
+5. Verify the changes are working as expected in the production environment

 ## Credits
 - React Bootstrap for UI components
 - Font Awesome for icons
+- https://github.com/hannahro15/CI-Feb25-hackathon.
+Was part of this team, where my main role was creating the models, views and serialzers for the events app.
+- Onlook-setup to create wireframes
+- chatgpt for problem shooting erros when I got stuck
 - Cloudinary for image hosting
 - Various npm packages listed in package.json
 - Code Institute for project inspiration and guidance